 Recommended by Tammy from Travelling Tam

 Another highlight of Broome are the dinosaur tracks near Gantheaume Point that become visible during very low tides.
-So be sure to plan your tip to this hidden gem in Australia according to the tides if you wish to see them.
-Especially as there is another highlight, the flying boats wrecks from WWII, that can only be fully observed during low tide.
+So be sure to plan your trip to this hidden gem in Australia according to the tides if you wish to see them.
+Especially as there is another highlight, the flying boat wrecks from WWII, that can only be fully observed during low tide.

 While in Broome, it is also possible to book a boat tour or scenic flight to see the Horizontal Falls.